Why are you called the Wild Plum Center?

 If you are federally-funded, why do you have to fundraise?

 Great question.
-First, we have to make up 1/4 of our annual budget through in-kind donations and grant monies to continue to receive EHS and HS funding.
-Secondly, as a federal program, Wild Plum Center is affected by sequestration--meaning that a significant portion of our funds will be cut in 2013-2014.
+We have to make up 1/4 of our annual budget through in-kind donations and grant monies to continue to receive EHS and HS funding.
 Monies from individuals, corporations, and foundations is greatly needed so that we can continue to offer the high level of comprehensive services to hundreds of Longmont families.